Costume Quest: Development

 Unlike Double Fine's previous games, which had four to five year development cycles, Costume Quest was completed in under a year.
 The time frame and team size were based on Schafer's previous experience in developing The Secret of Monkey Island.
 Schafer reflected that this limited time scale was beneficial to their development process.
 The shortened schedule forced them to limit the scope of the game and prevented "feature creep", the addition of interesting but unnecessary gameplay elements.
 With limited scope, they were also able to focus on making the core gameplay features fun and enjoyable throughout the course of the game.
 There was also better communication through the smaller team, and with individual members given more control of their own responsibilities within the game.
 The work done on the game engine for Brütal Legend was "essential" for Costume Quest, allowing the team to quickly reuse the existing technology without the licensing costs for other third-party engines.
 Schafer estimated the total budget for the game at about $2 million.
 A software bug that interfered with game saving was discovered after release, and while Double Fine was able to isolate and correct it, the cost of certifying the patch, estimated to be about $40,000, prevented them from releasing it at first.
 They did release it later as a Title Update.

 Release

 The game is a downloadable title and was released on October 20, 2010 on the PlayStation Network and Xbox Live Arcade services.
 A port to Microsoft Windows through the Steam platform was released about a year later.
-It was later released on Mac OS X and Linux as part of the Double Fine Humble Bundle.
+It was later released on Linux and OS X as part of the Double Fine Humble Bundle.
 The original Costume Quest prototype was released for Microsoft Windows as part of the Amnesia Fortnight 2012 bundle on November 19, 2012.